Argennon-Project/csgot/docs/intro.md

 ```

 A hint does not return a newly created variable, and it only modifies
-existing variables that are passed as output.
+existing variables that are passed as outputs.
 That's because a hint provides a
 witness for an existing
-constraint system variable, that should have been constrained outside the hint
+constraint system variable that should be properly constrained outside the hint
 function.

 ### Annotations